MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-manually-configure-multiple-regions.md

 In the deployment shown in the diagram, all virtual machines are in one Azure region.
 The availability group replicas can have synchronous commit with automatic failover on SQL-1 and SQL-2.
 To build this architecture, see the [availability group template or tutorial](availability-group-overview.md).

 This architecture is vulnerable to downtime if the Azure region becomes inaccessible.
 To overcome this vulnerability, add a replica in a different Azure region.
-The following diagram shows how the new architecture would look:
+The following diagram shows how the new architecture looks:

    :::image type="content" source="./media/availability-group-manually-configure-multiple-regions/00-availability-group-basic-dr.png" alt-text="Diagram of a disaster recovery scenario for an availability group.":::